Save The Trees With These 5 (Actually Very Chic) Bamboo Toilet Paper Companies

-But the truth is, our use of conventional toilet paper is contributing to deforestation, according to a recent report from the Natural Resources Defense Council (NRDC).
-That's because the bulk of toilet paper sold and used in the United States is not made from sustainable or recycled materials but instead from virgin wood pulp that comes from centuries-old trees grown in the Canadian boreal forest.
-(Worldwide, it's estimated that the equivalent of about 27,000 trees are flushed down the toilet or tossed in the trash every day in the form of conventional TP.)
+According to a 2019 report from the Natural Resources Defense Council, the bulk of toilet paper sold and used in the United States is not made from sustainable or recycled materials but instead from virgin wood pulp that comes from centuries-old trees grown in the Canadian boreal forest.
+(Worldwide, it's estimated that the equivalent of about 712 million trees is flushed down the toilet or tossed in the trash every year in the form of conventional TP.)

-Here, five highly rated bamboo toilet paper brands that will lighten your environmental impact—some of which also have pretty impressive philanthropic efforts (and look really great in your bathroom).
+Here are five highly rated bamboo toilet paper brands that will lighten your environmental impact—some of which also have pretty impressive philanthropic efforts (and look really great in your bathroom).

 Hands down, No. 2 has the prettiest recycled paper packaging we've ever seen, and you can pick from a number of different soy-ink-based patterns to match your bathroom's decor ("In Full Bloom" is our top pick).

 Who Gives a Crap

 In addition to being made with 100% forest-friendly bamboo, the rolls from this Aussie brand were specifically crafted to be super soft.
 Meaning, they don't feel thin or scratchy, like some eco TPs on the market.

 Although it's available via subscription on Amazon, Caboo is one of the few bamboo toilet paper brands you'll actually find at grocery stores like Whole Foods Market.

 Bim Bam Boo

 We love Bim Bam Boo for a couple of reasons.
 One, it's made with FSC-certified sustainably sourced bamboo.
 Two, it's made with women in mind, as it's free of harsh ingredients often used to make conventional TP such as formaldehyde and chlorine bleach, both of which can disrupt vaginal pH and up your risk for UTIs and other infections.

 Like Caboo, Pure Planet's toilet paper is made from the waste materials of both bamboo and sugar cane.
 The company also goes out of its way to be completely plastic-free, even its packaging materials, which are made from eco-friendly recycled (and recyclable) cardboard.
-Subscribe and save on Amazon or Pure Planet.